diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Configuration Tuning
 The relevant settings, which can be used on a per-job basis (except where noted), are summarized in Tables 7-1 and 7-2, along with the defaults, which are good for general-purpose jobs.

-The general principle is to give the shuffle as much memory as possible.
-However, there is a trade-off, in that you need to make sure that your map and reduce functions get enough memory to operate.
-This is why it is best to write your map and reduce functions to use as little memory as possible—certainly they should not use an unbounded amount of memory (avoid accumulating values in a map, for example).
+`The general principle is to give the shuffle as much memory as possible`. `However, there is a trade-off, in that you need to make sure that your map and reduce functions get enough memory to operate.
+This is why it is best to write your map and reduce functions to use as little memory as possible`—certainly they should not use an unbounded amount of memory (avoid accumulating values in a map, for example).

-The amount of memory given to the JVMs in which the map and reduce tasks run is set by the mapred.child.java.opts property.
+The amount of memory given to the JVMs in which the map and reduce tasks run is set by the `mapred.child.java.opts` property.
 You should try to make this as large as possible for the amount of memory on your task nodes;

-On the map side, the best performance can be obtained by avoiding multiple spills to disk; one is optimal.
+`On the map side, the best performance can be obtained by avoiding multiple spills to disk; one is optimal`.
 If you can estimate the size of your map outputs, you can set the mapreduce.task.io.sort.* properties appropriately to minimize the number of spills.
 In particular, you should increase `mapreduce.task.io.sort.mb` if you can.
 There is a MapReduce counter, SPILLED_RECORDS, for both map and reduce phrases.

-In April 2008, Hadoop won the general-purpose terabyte sort benchmark, and one of the optimizations used was keeping the intermediate data in memory on the reduce side.
+In April 2008, Hadoop won the general-purpose terabyte sort benchmark, and `one of the optimizations used was keeping the intermediate data in memory on the reduce side`.

 More generally, Hadoop uses a buffer size of 4 KB by default, which is low, so you should increase this across the cluster (by setting `io.file.buffer.size`; see also “Other Hadoop Properties” on page 307).

 **Table 7-1.
 Map-side tuning properties**

 Property name                   |Default |Description
 --------------------------------|--------|-------------------------------------
 mapreduce.task.io.sort.mb       |100     |The size, in megabytes, of the memory buffer to use while sorting map output.